giampaolo/psutil/docs/api.rst

 .. function:: net_if_addrs()

-  Return the addresses associated to each NIC (network interface card) installed on the system as a dictionary whose keys are the NIC names and value is a list of named tuples for each address assigned to the NIC.
+  Return the addresses associated to each :term:`NIC` (network interface card) installed on the system as a dictionary whose keys are the NIC names and value is a list of named tuples for each address assigned to the NIC.
   Each named tuple includes 5 fields: